MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/tool/java-tool-installer.md

 |`cleanDestinationDirectory`<br/> Clean destination directory | (Required) Select this option to clean the destination directory before the JDK is extracted into it. <br/>Default value: `true`|

 > [!NOTE]
 >
-> If you are using **Java Tool Installer** task on macOS or Linux self-hosted agent which is running in Interactive mode you could see the password request in console while
-> task execution.
-To prevent it you need to update sudoers file to allow execution of **sudo** command without requesting password.
+> If you are using **Java Tool Installer** task on macOS or Linux self-hosted agents agents which are running in Interactive mode you could see the password request in console while task execution.
+To prevent it you need to update the sudoers file to allow execution of **sudo** command without requesting a password.
+> Follow the next steps to do it:
+> 1) Run *sudo visudo* command, it will open sudoers file for editing.
+> 2) Go to the bottom of the file and add the following line: *user ALL=(ALL) NOPASSWD: ALL* (Replace *user* by the actual user alias)
+> 3) Save and close the file.
 >

 ## Examples